-- Regularly sweep and clean the inside of the hides - Maintain and re-treat the outside of the hides - Maintain and update the information boards as necessary - Record sightings from sightings books
+- Regularly sweep and clean the inside of the hides. - Maintain and re-treat the outside of the hides.

+- Maintain and update the information boards as necessary. - Record sightings from sightings books - Replace flooring in the ringing area of Longis Hide where this has rotted out.

 Objective 3.4.
 To involve the community in regular events and activities.
-To achieve this objective, the following actions are proposed in 2022:
+To achieve this objective, the following actions are proposed in 2023:

-Action 3.4.1 Conservation Volunteers
+Action 3.4.1 Wildlife Volunteers

-Conservation volunteers (CV) are a vital resource to the AWT, as of 17/09/2021 CVs have offered 618 hours of effort.
-However, engagement with under 50's has been suboptimal.
-Furthermore, few new regular CVs have been recruited during 2021, with several long-term volunteers retiring from the physical work.
+Wildlife Volunteers (WVs) are a vital resource to the AWT, however, engagement with under 50's has been suboptimal.
+Furthermore, few new regular WVs have been recruited during 2022, with several long-term volunteers retiring from the physical work.
 A number of new islanders have expressed interest and it is important that we continue to promote the sessions on the radio, local print media and on social media.
 The physicality of the work is alienating some of the more elderly volunteers, as such, it is important to emphasise when sessions have less intense work available.